bharathjoshi/BotMail/README.md

 READING EMAILS:

-  ALL
+  ->  ALL

-  UNREAD
+  -> UNREAD

-  BEFORE DATA and AFTER DATE
+  -> BEFORE DATA and AFTER DATE

-  FROM A CERTAIN PERSON
+  -> FROM A CERTAIN PERSON

-  DELETING EMAILS
+DELETING EMAILS:

-  ALL
+  -> ALL

-  UNREAD
+  -> UNREAD

-  BEFORE DATA and AFTER DATE
+  -> BEFORE DATA and AFTER DATE

-  FROM A CERTAIN PERSON
+  -> FROM A CERTAIN PERSON

 Though the project is not completed , the main reason for me to start this project is to automate and delete all the mails that come from myntra, code-academy.
 Project is around 70% completed and can be completed soon.